scott-fryxell/copper.is/readme.md

 The user agent
 ==============

-All javascript and css files are collected Into a single js/css file that each page loads.
-Javascript and css are namespaced. via the body tag
+All javascript and css files are collected Into a
+single js/css file that is instanceated (from cache) for
+each page load.
+Javascript and css are namespaced.
+via the body tag

 The body's id attribute is set to controller_action
 ```html